 We are pleased to take advantage of the Securities and Exchange Commission rules again this year that allow us to furnish our proxy materials over the Internet.
-As a result, we are mailing to many of our shareholders the Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials, including this Proxy Statement, and our 2013 Annual Report on Form 10-K. The Notice of Internet Availability of Proxy Materials contains instructions on how to access this Proxy Statement (including proxy card) and our 2013 Annual Report on Form 10-K over the Internet, how to request a paper or e-mail copy of these materials and how to vote in person, by Internet and mail.
+As a result, we are mailing to many of our shareholders the Notice of Internet Availability of Proxy Materials instead of a paper copy of our proxy materials, including this Proxy Statement, and our 2014 Annual Report on Form 10-K. The Notice of Internet Availability of Proxy Materials contains instructions on how to access this Proxy Statement (including the proxy card) and our 2014 Annual Report on Form 10-K over the Internet, how to request a paper or e-mail copy of these materials and how to vote in person, by mail or via the Internet.
 We believe that posting the proxy materials on the Internet expedites shareholders' receipt of the information that they need, while lowering our costs of printing and delivery and reducing the environmental impact of our annual meeting of shareholders.

-Our Board of Directors has fixed the close of business on March 5, 2014 as the record date for determining the shareholders entitled to notice of, and to vote at, the annual meeting.
-Only shareholders of record at the close of business on March 5, 2014 are entitled to notice of, and to vote at, the annual meeting.
-The Notice of Internet Availability of Proxy Materials was mailed to our shareholders of record beginning on or about March 17, 2014.
-These proxy materials are being made available beginning on or about March 17, 2014.
+Our Board of Directors has fixed the close of business on March 4, 2015 as the record date for determining the shareholders entitled to notice of, and to vote at, the annual meeting.
+Only shareholders of record at the close of business on March 4, 2015 are entitled to notice of, and to vote at, the annual meeting.
+The Notice of Internet Availability of Proxy Materials will be mailed to our shareholders of record beginning on or about March 13, 2015.
+These proxy materials are being made available beginning on or about March 13, 2015.

 As a shareholder of MSCI Inc., your vote is important.
-Whether or not you plan to attend our 2014 annual meeting of shareholders in person or via the Internet, it is important that you vote as soon as possible to ensure that your shares are represented.
-Please refer to the proxy card or Notice of Internet Availability of Proxy Materials distributed to you on March 17, 2014 for information on how to vote by Internet, telephone or mail.
+Whether or not you plan to attend our 2015 annual meeting of shareholders in person or via the Internet, it is important that you vote as soon as possible to ensure that your shares are represented.
+Please refer to the proxy card or Notice of Internet Availability of Proxy Materials distributed to you on or about March 13, 2015 for information on how to vote in person, by mail or telephone (following the instructions on the proxy card), or via the Internet.